Skip to main content

 For example, by_channel_user includes channel, user, and \_creationTime.
 So queries on messages that use .withIndex("by_channel_user") will be sorted first by channel, then by user within each channel, and finally by the creation time.

-Sorting with indexes allows you to satisfy use cases like displaying the top N scoring users, the most recent N transactions, or the the most N liked messages.
+Sorting with indexes allows you to satisfy use cases like displaying the top N scoring users, the most recent N transactions, or the most N liked messages.

 For example, to get the top 10 highest scoring players in your game, you might define an index on the player's highest score: